132 Fishing Charters

 As temperatures rise, the fishing settles into summertime.
 The seas are calm and there is some great fly fishing available on the flats.
 Check out the Skippers Dolphin Tournament – will you catch the biggest Mahi?

-Hot and humid weather continues, but there are some good deals to be had in hotels.
+Hot and humid weather continues, but there are some good deals in hotels.
 This is a good time to catch a slam in the flats, while there's the possibility of catching a mighty Blue Marlin offshore.

 The temperatures begin to cool.
-This is one of the quietest months in Key Laron.
-But be careful - a lot of catpains and guides choose this month to go on vacation so don't leave it too to plan late your charter trip.
+This is one of the quietest months in Key Largo.
+But be careful – a lot of captains and guides choose this month to go on vacation so don't leave it too late to plan your charter trip.